DaanDeMeyer/reproc/README.md

 ## What is reproc?

-reproc (Redirected Process) is a cross-platform library that starts external processes from within a C or C++ application, reads/writes to their stdin/stdout/stderr streams and waits for them to exit or forcefully stops them.
+reproc (Redirected Process) is a cross-platform C/C++ library that simplifies starting, stopping and communicating with external programs.
 The main use case is executing command line applications directly from C or C++ code and retrieving their output.

-reproc consists out of two libraries: reproc and reproc++. reproc is a C99 library that contains all the actual code for interacting with child processes. reproc++ depends on reproc and adapts its API to an idiomatic C++11 API.
-It also adds a few extras that make working with child processes from C++ easier.
+reproc consists out of two libraries: reproc and reproc++. reproc is a C99 library that contains the actual code for working with external programs. reproc++ depends on reproc and adapts its API to an idiomatic C++11 API.
+It also adds a few extras that simplify working with external programs from C++.

 ## Features

 - Start any program directly from C or C++ code.
-- Write to its standard input stream and read from its standard output and standard error streams.
+- Communicate with a program via its standard streams.
-- Wait for the program to exit or forcefully stop it yourself.
+- Wait for a program to exit or forcefully stop it yourself.
 When forcefully stopping a process you can either allow the process to clean up its resources or stop it immediately.
 - The core library (reproc) is written in C99.
 An optional C++11 wrapper library